adam-singer/Buckshot/doc/getting_started.md

 ## Your First Project ##
 The best way get started with Buckshot is to copy one of the starter projects located in the example/starter_projects/ folder of the library.

 These projects provide a standarized layout for a Buckshot application that uses the MVVM pattern.
+They are also full of comments.

 ## Using Pub ##